mikebryant/django-autoconfig/docs/index.rst

 Ordering Relationships
 ----------------------

-If you app requires a particular ordering of the values in a setting, you can define a list of ``django_autoconfig.autoconfig.OrderingRelationship`` objects specifying these relationships.
+If your app requires a particular ordering of the values in a setting, you can define a list of ``django_autoconfig.autoconfig.OrderingRelationship`` objects specifying these relationships.

 .. autoclass:: django_autoconfig.autoconfig.OrderingRelationship
     :show-inheritance: